-The agriculture program relies on volunteers during the growing season to help out with tasks that range from watering, to seeding, to harvesting to selling at our markets.
+The agricultural program relies on volunteers during the growing season to help out with tasks from watering, to seeding, to harvesting to selling at our markets.
 Volunteering is a great way to learn more about gardening and local food sources.

-Workshops are offered on a number of subjects related to urban agriculture.
+Workshops are offered to community organizations on a number of subjects related to urban agriculture.
 They follow the rhythm of the season and allow participants to deepen their gardening know-how and gain the confidence to start their own garden or perfect their techniques.

 Visiting the gardens is a great way to learn more about the possibilities of growing in urban and peri-urban spaces.
 We offer visits to groups upon reservation, including groups of children.
 Individuals passing by can also just pop in and have a look!